chocolatey/choco-wiki/FeaturesAgentService.md

 ### How does it work?
 As a background service, it is able to call Chocolatey with an administrative account that is configured by you.
 It is secure communication that only starts once Chocolatey is configured to work with the background service.

-### What's the minimum Chocolatey licensed edition version that I need to install the agent?
+### What's the minimum Chocolatey licensed extension version that I need to install the agent?

 You need `chocolatey.extension` version 1.8.4+.